This is only a partial list of the plants and seeds we have available, send $2 ($4 foreign) for our complete paper catalog.

 Mutisia subulata “Flor de la granada”

 Asteraceae or Compositae.
-Tendrilled vine 4-8′.
+A very beautiful tendrilled vine 4-8′.
 Unusual slender petalled red or pink “daisy” flowers to 2″.
 A rare endemic, used for bronchitis.
-Z9a-b
+Z9a/b

 Nicotiana solanifolia “Tobaco Cimarron”